JustFoxx/MSG-Of-Day/README.md

 # MSG-Of-Day
-Simple website that shows message of day in multiple languages
+> Simple website that shows message of day in multiple languages

+## How does it work?